IkramBagban/Interview-Preparation/Node/README.md

 **What is Node.js?**

-**Answer:** Node.js is an open-source JavaScript runtime environment that allows developers to run JavaScript on the server side.
+Node.js is an open-source JavaScript runtime environment that allows developers to run JavaScript on the server side.
 It uses an event-driven, non-blocking I/O model, making it lightweight and efficient for building scalable network applications.

 **What are the key features of Node.js?**